Nomad-Media/samples/nomad-samples/js/content-admin-api/Readme.md

 ## Admin and Content Definition API Sample Code

-This walkthrough outlines how to use the sample code for the admin and contentDefinition API process that Nomad provides using JavaScript.
+This walkthrough outlines how to use the sample code for the content and contentDefinition API process that Nomad provides using JavaScript.

 ## Prerequisites